Changan CS75: 2026 facelift and HEV

+In March 2026, the hybrid version was revealed, and is set to launch at the 2026 Beijing Auto Show.
+It is one of the first to use Changan's BlueCore iDE-H hybrid system, which consists of a 148 hp 1.5-liter turbocharged petrol engine paired with a P1 and 241 hp P3 motor and a 1.7 kWh NMC battery pack.
+Changan says the Blue Whale engine has a peak thermal efficiency of 44.28% and average thermal efficiency of 40.9% with 56.3% of the engine operating range exceeding 41% efficiency, which is achieved by using a 16:1 compression ratio, 30% exhaust gas recirculation, 500-bar direct injection, and a 1.45:1 stroke to bore ratio.
+The 180 kW P3 electric motor weighs 18.1 kg and has a maximum speed of 20,000 rpm, which uses a triple-V magnet layout within 0.2mm high magnetic flux steel laminations to achieve a peak efficiency of 98.1% with 92.8% drivetrain efficiency.
+It is powered by a 1.7 kWh NMC battery pack capable of a 50C peak discharge rate for up to 80 kW.
+It has a top speed of 185 km/h and a combined cycle fuel economy rating of 4.69 L/100km.

 CS75 Pro (2025)

 The Changan CS75 Pro is a mid-size crossover SUV variant of CS75 series as the entry variant with a cheaper price tag.
 Launched in March 2025, the Oshan X7/Oshan X7 Plus/Changan X7 Plus was renamed to CS75 Pro as Oshan brand was discontinued in 2024.
 The Changan CS75 Pro now features a new front bumper grille design that were made of silver metallic clips that resembles on a second-generation CS55 Plus.
 Unlike the Pakistani-made model 2024 facelift, the rear chrome bar at the trunk lid that it no longer spelling "Oshan", as Oshan brand was discontinued in 2024, and a sport red strip that it no longer stick at the front bumper and side skirts that were featured on Oshan X7 Plus.
 The interior and a powertrain of a CS75 Pro was seemingly unchanged from the previous two X7 Plus.
 The Changan CS75 Pro is also appears to be a successor to the Changan CS85 Coupe, and a slightly-large Changan CS95 which is also the mid-size crossover SUV segment.